Carbon Footprint Audit Process

 Reduce your carbon footprint

-Once you have completed your Emissions Assessment, we suggest a number of ways to lower your Greenhouse Gas Emissions which will, in turn, reduce the carbon footprint of your business.
-A few examples are below:
+A few ways you can lower your Greenhouse Gas Emissions and in turn, reduce the carbon footprint of your business.

 Switch to Green Power